Invariant cone and synchronization state stability of the mean field models: Invariant cone and stability

 \section{Invariant cone and stability}

-In this Section we study the stability by introducing the positive invariant cone.
-Under some hypothesis, we prove that the system \eqref{systemannexe} is stable if its linearized admits such an invariant cone.
-The next independents Propositions are the main ingredients to study the linearized Winfree model's stability.
-In this Section we consider the linear system
+We study in this section the stability of a system of the form \eqref{systemannexe} using the positive invariant cone method for the linearized equation.
+Propositions \ref{AnnexedernFinstab} and \ref{LemmeStabilityMeanField} are the two main ingredients that guarantee the stability of the Winfree model.
+We actually consider more generally a parametrized linear system of the form,

+where $C$ is an open set and $A(x,t)$ is a continuous $n\times n$ matrix function on $C \times \mathbb{R}^+$.
+Let $\Psi_x^{t}$ be the fundamental matrix of \eqref{LinearRef} parametrized by $x\in C$.
+The fundamental matrix cocycle of the system \eqref{LinearRef} is denoted by